guiperry/Agentic-Engine/docs/full_implementation_worklog.md

 4. Enhance the database functionality
 5. Implement comprehensive testing

-With a focused effort on the critical path items, the project can be brought to completion within the next 7-10 weeks, delivering a fully functional Agentic Inference Engine that meets all the requirements outlined in the implementation plan.
+With a focused effort on the critical path items, the project can be brought to completion within the next 7-10 weeks, delivering a fully functional Agentic Engine that meets all the requirements outlined in the implementation plan.

 ### Task 3.8: Implement Agent Service - [Completed] ✅
 - **Implementation**: Created comprehensive agent service in `api/agent_service.go`